Skip to content

 Build the reach-based roadmap

-Reallocate budget across horizons.
+Reallocate across horizons.
 Surface the kill list.
 Stress-test against the named failure modes.

 Week 4 · Board package